chinamike65/hugo-tuolesi/content/book2/book2en.md

 First of all, you need to understand what a guru is.

-A guru is a teacher who preaches the scriptures and spreads the Fa.
+A guru is a teacher who preaches the scriptures and spreads the Dharma.

 A Mahayana teacher must not only be able to teach scriptures and teach the Dharma, but must also meet ten conditions.